How to Grow English Lavender

 - Flowers are deeply fragrant

-- Is one of 47 different species of lavender
+- It is one of 47 different species of lavender

 - Plants live up to fifteen years